New gear: Laowa 90mm f/2.8 brings you up close for less

 Of course, that portability comes at a price, and for this lens that’s its fully manual design.
 Some of us shooting with manual lenses and will see this as no downside, but for others, the lack of both autofocus and electronic aperture control will be a point of pause.

 Every one of its first-party rivals is AF-equipped, making it much easier for even less experienced shooters to get crisply-focused shots.
-With the Laowa, you’ll be flying by the seat of your pants, although your camera may be able to help out with tools like focus peaking to make your job a bit easier.
+With the Laowa, you’ll be flying by the seat of your , although your camera may be able to help out with tools like focus peaking to make your job a bit easier.

-There’s one other respect in which focus differentiates the affordable Laowa from its much pricier rivals, and for macro , it’s an important one.
+There’s one other respect in which focus differentiates the affordable Laowa from its much pricier rivals, and for macro fans, it’s an important one.
 All of the AF-equipped lenses bar the Canon have a 1:1 reproduction ratio, while the latter is a 1.4:1 (1.4x) lens.

 The Laowa blows all of these out of the water with its 2:1 (2x) macro capability, but the catch is that you’ll have to get even closer to your subject.
 All of the rival lenses focus to a minimum of 10-12 inches, but the Laowa has a minimum focusing distance of just eight inches.
-Like all of its rivals, it has an internal-focusing design which helps to its front lens element from accidental damage when shooting close to your subject.
+Like all of its rivals, it has an internal-focusing design which helps to protect its front lens element from accidental damage when shooting close to your subject.

 Optical design